 History of Midsummer Day

-Midsummer’s Day is known for countless key traditions including Nightless Night, characterized by a belief in witches, fairies, and elves who descend on Earth (that’s why the night is lit!), tease humans, and predict their futures.
-Driven by this tradition, young people would buy bouquets of seven or nine different flowers, place them under their pillow, and hope to dream about their future spouse.
+Midsummer’s Day is known for countless key traditions including Nightless Night, characterized by a belief in witches, fairies, and elves who descend on Earth (that’s why the night is lit!) to tease humans and predict their futures.
+Driven by this tradition, young people buy bouquets of seven or nine different flowers, place them under their pillow, and hope to dream about their future spouse.
 The Midsummer weekend is also popular for weddings, in the name of fertility.

 Midsummer Day timeline

 In honor of the birth of St. John the Baptist, the feast day is established by the undivided Christian Church.

 By the 6th century A.D, several churches start honoring St. John’s Eve and Christian priests hold three Masses in churches for celebration.

 Across various countries, St. John’s Eve is celebrated as “a custom to carry lighted torches on Midsummer-eve, as an emblem of St. John the Baptist, who was 'a burning and shining light' and the preparer of the way of Christ,” according to “The Olio, Or, Museum of Entertainment, Volume 7."